-During the year Pitcher Partners Sydney, the Company's auditor, did not perform any other services in addition to their statutory duties for the Company.
+During the year Pitcher Partners Sydney, the Company's auditor, did perform other services in addition to their statutory duties for the Company.
 Related entities of Pitcher Partners, performed taxation services for the Company.
 Details of the amounts paid to the auditors and their related parties are disclosed in Note 2 to the financial statements.